 Tuck in at the Historic Bluefield Inn.
 Built in 1904, this ornate, southern-style mansion radiates sophistication.
 With it’s in-room fireplaces, this charming boutique hotel will help you relax in elegance.
 A complimentary breakfast is served every morning!

 Or, cozy up at Baker’s Hill Inn, a historic brick home with a mix of old-world charm and modern conveniences.
 The bed and breakfast hosts are known for their hospitality and will make sure you feel right at home here.

-Make a pit stop for lunch at a local hotspot, The RailYard, located in the heart of downtown Bluefield’s Historic Depot District.
+Make a pit stop for a late lunch at a local hotspot, The RailYard, located in the heart of downtown Bluefield’s Historic Depot District.
 The RailYard serves up classic American food including fresh and juicy burgers, sandwiches, and wraps.
 A local favorite?
 The chicken and waffle nachos!

 Afternoon: Baseball in Bluefield

 Mercer County has a storied history featuring a rather unique mash-up: baseball and coal mining.

 It’s not as random as it seems.
 When the mine wars ended in 1921, the coal mining industry was left rattled, and company loyalty was at an all-time low.
 Coal mine owners desperately encouraged baseball games to boost morale and bring the miners and their communities together.